Rix and our love of Hull

 Back in 1873 Robert Rix, a sea captain and merchant adventurer began trading out of the Port of Hull.
 Fast forward to 2017 and the Rix family still call Hull home with many of their businesses spread out over the city, Rix Petroleum head office, Rix shipping, Rix Sea Shuttle, Rix Heating Services, Maritime Bunkering, Fuelmate, Jordans Cars and Victory Leisure Homes close by.
 For a family-owned company with a history as long as Rix’s, being associated to Hull for such a long time is a fantastic achievement.

 And we’re not the only ones who think the future of Hull is bright.
 Hull has been named the UK City of Culture 2017, beating Dundee, Leicester and Swansea Bay to the title.
 Once the announcement that Hull had won was made, we jumped at the chance to be involved and support this amazing opportunity.
-Speaking about being official Bussiness Club partners of Hull 2017, Tim Rix, managing director of JR Rix & Sons, described it as a platform for Hull to showcase itself on the global stage.
+Speaking about being official Business Club partners of Hull 2017, Tim Rix, managing director of JR Rix & Sons, described it as a platform for Hull to showcase itself on the global stage.
 Hull 2017 started the year with a huge firework and projection show, the city is due to host the Turner Prize, the Royal Philharmonic Orchestra, world-renowned theatre events and recently announced the Radio 1 Big Weekend.
+Bussiness

 Following all the redevelopments in the city, we were very proud to welcome the Prince of Wales and the Duchess of Cornwall who visited several newly refurbished museums and charities.